Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak/README.md

 **EPIC 6 - Deployment Epic**

-This epic is for all stories related to deploying the app to heroku so that is live for staff and customer use.
+This epic is for all stories related to deploying the app to heroku so that the site is live for staff and customer use.

 **EPIC 7 - Documentation**